apache/doris/docs/en/administrator-guide/load-data/stream-load-manual.md

 	"Publish Timeout": This state also indicates that the import has been completed, except that the data may be delayed and visible without retrying.

-	"Label Already Exists"：Label duplicate, need to be replaced Label.
+	"Label Already Exists": Label duplicate, need to be replaced Label.

 	"Fail": Import failed.